-My academic education includes a bachelor degree in Biology followed by a master degree in Ecology, Environment and Territory, both in Faculty of Sciences of University of Porto.
+My academic education includes a bachelor’s degree in biology followed by a master’s degree in Ecology, Environment and Territory, both in Faculty of Sciences of University of Porto.
 During my academic course I had the opportunity to do an extracurricular internship in environmental education at CIIMAR and a curricular internship in CIBIO concerning conservation, genetics and phylogeography.
-Finally, I developed my master thesis in phytoremediation entitled “Constructed Wetlands for saline wastewater treatment: role of three different plant species in salinity and nutrient removal”, publishing a paper in the journal Science of the Total Environment.
-In 2017 I was a research fellow in Biotechnology School (UCP) in the project “R4Textiles- Development of sustainable textiles based on the valorization of textile and agrofood waste”.
-Currently I am a research fellow in the project “EcoTex- Development of more sustainable solutions for textile staining” in 2018.
+Finally, I developed my master thesis in phytoremediation.
+In 2017 I integrated the CBQF team as a research fellow in the project “R4Textiles- Development of sustainable textiles based on the valorization of textile and agrofood waste”, followed by the project “EcoTex- Development of more sustainable solutions for textile staining” in 2018.
 In 2020 I started my PhD at CBQF developing a project entitled “Lignin extract as potential biopesticide for the control of nematode parasites – an integrative approach.

 Centre for Biotechnology and Fine Chemistry (CBQF)